Chandgad: Geography

+Chandgad is located approcimately 110 km (68 mi) from Kolhapur and 36 km (22 mi) from Belgaum City.
+Chandgad is located on the Belgaum-Vengurle state highway.
+Amboli hill station is 32 km (20 mi) away.

 Chandgad is the southernmost taluka for Kolhapur district.
-Chandgad receives more rainfall compared to any other town of Kolhapur district, receives nearly 3000 mm of rainfall under the direct influence of the Arabian Sea branch of the South-West monsoon.
-Rainy season period is from June to September.
-The rains subside in September, with the occasional rainfall in October and November.
-Being part of Western Ghat, Chandgad's surroundings are rich in biodiversity.
-Many new species of flora and fauna are found in this region.
+Chandgad receives more rainfall than any other town of Kolhapur district, nearly 3000 mm from the Arabian Sea branch of the South-West monsoon.
+Rainy season lasts from June to September with occasional rainfall in October and November.
+Part of the Western Ghat, Chandgad's surroundings are rich in biodiversity.
 It is covered with dense lush green forest.

+Ghataprabha and Tamraparni are the largest rivers.
+Of many dams in Chandgad, Jangam Hatti is the major source of water to many villages in Chandgad Taluka.

+Economy

 Rice, sugar cane, cashew nut, sweet potato, and potato are the major crops.
-A large number of cashew nut tree plantations are located in the area.

-Ghataprabha and Tamraparni are the largest rivers of Chandgad.
-Many dams are in Chandgad.
-Jangam Hatti dam is one of the major source of water to many villages in Chandgad Taluka.
+The area is home to numerous cashew nut tree plantations.

 Climate

 The rainy season witnesses heavy rains by the South-West Monsoon.
 The monsoon period is from June to September with rainfall averaging more than 3000 mm every year and heavy winds.
-Since the city is located on the Western Ghat, it has a pleasant climate, with temperatures in the range of 36°C to 29°C during summer and 21°C to 14°C during winter.
+It is located on the Western Ghat and temperatures in the range of 36°C to 29°C during summer and 21°C to 14°C during winter.

-Places of interest

-Here the climate is cool like Mahabaleshwar, so it is called "Prati Mahabaleshwar".
-Swapnvel point and Kille Pargad are among the tourist spots in Chandgad.
-Amboli hill station is very close to Chandgad.